 JOMO is the joy of missing out.
 You create memories when you embrace activities and interests and are present with your new friends.
 You create good times, laugh more, smile more and enjoy life.

 No comparison. – One way to embrace JOMO is not to compare your life with others.
 It is to let go of the FOMO and connect with ourselves and the environment in which we currently reside.

 The bucket list – Another way to create excitement is to create a bucket list of places to explore and things to do in the new country you are living in.
 What cities do you want to visit?
 Are there any traditional foods you want to try?
 What adventures do you want to take?
 Write a goal list and aim to complete your list while you are living there.

 Journal – This is one thing I wish I had started years ago.
 Oh, the adventures I would have written about.
 There is only so much that you will remember.
-If you start a journal you can record your day, note your level of happiness, write what you are grateful for and your feelings towards events and activities.
-Better yet, the more you write the more you have to share.
+If you start a journal you can record your day, note your level of happiness, and write what you are grateful for and your feelings towards events and activities.
+Better yet, the more you write, the more you have to share.

 Turn your FOMO to JOMO.

-Whatever your living abroad goal is if you feel the FOMO as an expat setting in, talk to a friend and find your JOMO.
+Whatever your living abroad goal is, if you feel the FOMO as an expat setting in, talk to a friend and find your JOMO.

 Design a life of adventure by creating a vision board with places you want to visit while embracing your time living abroad.